-Erythema is a type of skin rash caused by injured or inflamed blood capillaries.
-It usually occurs in response to a drug, disease or infection.
-Rash severity ranges from mild to life threatening.
+Erythema is a broad category of skin condition that can impact any area of the skin and mucous membranes.
+It usually occurs in response to disease or infection in reaction to a drug.
+Severity of the rash ranges from mild to life threatening.

-There are several types of erythema, and it can appear on all parts of the body in different patterns and variations of color such as red, purple or brown.
+Although it most commonly presents on the skin and mucous membranes, erythema can appear on all parts of the body in various patterns and colors.
+A variety of factors, including skin tone and blood flow, influence Erythema’s color.
 Some forms of the rash may cause blisters that burst and lead to sores.

 There are two types of EM, minor and major.